Blog

 In our work with clients across industries, we often see a gap between the rhetoric of resilience and the reality of how it is really managed (and measured).
 This gap may explain why many firms feel they are spending more on cyber but seeing little improvement in confidence.

-Regulators are reinforcing the same point: resilience must be evidenced, not just asserted.
-In Europe, DORA now applies and NIS2 is being transposed across Member States, both raising requirements on risk management, testing and incident reporting.
-In the UK, firms must operate within defined impact tolerances under the operational resilience regime, with a new Cyber Security and Resilience Bill on the way.
+Regulators are reinforcing the same point: resilience must be evidenced in business terms.
+In Europe, DORA now applies and NIS2 is being transposed across Member States, raising requirements on risk management, testing and incident reporting.
+In the UK, firms must operate within defined resilience requirements under the operational resilience regime, and with a new Cyber Security and Resilience Bill on the way.
 In the US, SEC rules require disclosure of material incidents within four business days and annual reporting on governance.
-All that to say… the direction of travel is for boards to be able to demonstrate resilience in business terms.
+All that to say… the direction of travel is consistent.
+None of these regulations prescribes a single method, but each expects boards to evidence resilience in business terms and to test readiness against severe-but-plausible disruption.

 To put an actionable perspective on this topic, I wanted to share five principles that I see as critical to embedding resilience as a discipline.